Ankur Arora Murder Case: Critical reception

 The movie received mixed reviews.
-Subhash K. Jha gave the movie 4 stars and said, "Indeed The Ankur Arora Murder Case is a far cleverer, wiser and relevant film than most of what we get to see these days.
+Subhash K. Jha gave the film 4 stars and said, "Indeed The Ankur Arora Murder Case is a far cleverer, wiser and relevant film than most of what we get to see these days.
 Bursting at the seams with acting talent director Suhail Tatari's restorative drama hits us where it hurts the most.
 The conscience."
 Meena Iyer of Times of India gave it 3.5 stars.
 "Tatari is a winner in his choice of a subject.
 The story that has been researched from a true life incident does provide meaningful insights about the medical fraternity and facilities.
 However while the film is an eye-opener on medical skullduggery, it fails to become cutting edge cinema because the screenplay-offers few surprises." said ToI.
-Shubhra Gupta of Indian Express said "Pity because this could have been a medico-legal thriller with teeth." and gave it 2 star.
+Shubhra Gupta of Indian Express said, "Pity because this could have been a medico-legal thriller with teeth." and gave it 2 star.
 Tushar Joshi of Daily News and Analysis gave it 2 stars.
 "The film engages you in the beginning but loses steam because of a its weak execution." wrote Tushar Joshi.
 NDTV Movies gave it a rating of 2.5.
 Taran Adarsh of Bollywood Hungama gave it 3 stars.